Building a school the modern way

-Edgar Wood Academy is the very first school in the country to be procured via the Department for Education’s (DfE’s) Modern Methods of Construction (MMC) Framework and is the first of six MMC projects to hit site that Wates is undertaking since its appointment to the framework in January 2020.
-The new £17m secondary school will serve the local communities of Heywood, Middleton, Birch and Langley in Rochdale and will be operated by the Altus Education Partnership (Altus), a multi academy trust.
+The Edgar Wood Academy in Middleton is the very first school in the country to be procured via the Department for Education’s (DfE’s) Modern Methods of Construction (MMC) Framework and is the first of six MMC projects to commence on site that we are undertaking since our appointment to the framework in January 2020.

-The academy will comprise a three-storey teaching block containing 23 general classrooms and 34 specialist classrooms, a sports hall, sports pitches, soft and hard play areas, car parking and drop off areas.
+The new 900-pupil secondary school comprises a three-storey teaching block containing 23 general classrooms and 34 specialist classrooms, a sports hall, sports pitches, soft and hard play areas, car parking and drop off areas.

-Wates Construction was also appointed to provide the temporary accommodation to house The Edgar Wood Academy’s first 120 Year 7 students when they arrived in September 2021.
+We were also appointed to provide the temporary accommodation to house the first 120 Year 7 students when they arrived in September 2021, carrying out the works to both projects simultaneously.